leikareipa/rallysported-setpal/README.md

 ## Usage
 Place `SETPAL.EXE` into Rally-Sport's directory, and run it via the command line (preferably under DOS or DOSBox) with the -? switch to receive further instructions on its use.

+Note that while SETPAL's command line accepts RGB values in the range 0..255, colors in VGA mode 13h are in the range 0..63.
+Thus, when you enter e.g. 255,255,255 for white, it's stored as 63,63,63, and reported back as 252,252,252.

 ## Building
 A script for building SETPAL using Borland's Turbo C 2 for DOS is provided under the `bin` directory; but you could use some other ANSI C-compatible DOS compiler, too.